katmama/python-api-challenge/README.md

 Now, we know what you may be thinking: "Duh.
 It gets hotter ..."
 But, if pressed, how would you prove it?

+HERE ARE MY FINAL 3 OBSERVATIONS:
+1. The temperature does in fact get higher as you get closer to the equator or 0 degress latitude.
+2.

 Part 1: WeatherPy
 In this section, you'll create a Python script to visualize the weather of 500+ cities of varying distance from the equator.
 To do so, you'll use a simple Python library, the OpenWeatherMap API, and your problem-solving skills to create a representative model of weather across cities.
 The first requirement is to create a series of scatter plots to showcase the following relationships: